Richie Omorowa

-Efosa Richie Omorowa (born 30 March 2004) is a Swedish professional footballer who plays as a forward for Degerfors IF, on loan from Samsunspor.
+Efosa Richie Omorowa (born 30 March 2004) is a Swedish professional footballer who played as a forward for Olympiakos Nicosia, on loan from Samsunspor.

 Career

 Omorowa is a youth product of the Swedish club AIK, moving to the youth side of Brommapojkarna on 18 July 2021.
 He began his senior career with Brommapojkarna in 2022 and helped them win the 2022 Superettan.
 On 28 July 2023, he transferred to Dutch club Excelsior on a 2-year contract.
 He scored as a substitute in his debut with Excelsior, a 4–3 Eredivisie win over NEC.

 On 29 July 2025, Omorowa joined Allsvenskan club Degerfors IF on loan from Türkish side Samsunspor which he had otherwise joined the day before.

 International career

 Omorowa was born in Sweden to a Nigerian father and Ivorian mother.
 He is a youth international for Sweden, having played up to the Sweden U19s.